January 2022 Agenda—Orange, California

 Begin at 9:00am

-Find two events and/or two people who were born on your birthday using one of the websites listed on the This Day in History link
+Find two events and/or two people who were born on your birthday using one of the websites listed on the This Day in History link.
+Add the information to the Padlet below.

 I need Thee every hour, most gracious Lord;